karanpratapsingh/system-design/README.md

 - Requires commitment to a particular technology stack.
 - On each update, the entire application is redeployed.
 - Reduced reliability as a single bug can bring down the entire system.
-- Difficult to scale or adopt new technologies.
+- Difficult to scale or adopt technologies new technologies.

 ## Modular monoliths